Understanding Opioid Addiction

 Although initial drug or alcohol use may be voluntary, addiction itself is a disease, a mental health disorder that no one would ever knowingly embrace.
 This is true of opioid addiction, which is so fast growing that it has been dubbed a true American healthcare crisis.
 Though opioid addiction is serious, it is also treatable—and with treatment, lifelong recovery can be attained.

 What are opioids?
 Opioids are any narcotic substances made from opium, derived from poppies.
-This class of drugs includes both legal and illegal substances, the most common being prescription painkillers
+This class of drugs includes both legal and illegal substances, the most common being prescription painkillers and heroin

 , respectively.
 Opioid addiction can often occur along with related mood disorders; through dual diagnosis care, Seacliff Recovery can provide a foundation for ongoing hope, wholeness and healing.